sphinx-contrib/youtube/README.rst

 Overview
 --------

-This module provides support for including YouTube and Vimeo videos in Sphinx :code:`rst` documents.
+This module provides support for including YouTube, Vimeo and Peertube videos in Sphinx :code:`rst` documents.

-This module defines directives, :code:`youtube` and :code:`vimeo` which insert videos from the respective platforms.
+This module defines directives, :code:`youtube`, :code:`vimeo` and :code: `peertube` which insert videos from the respective platforms.
 They take a single, required argument, which is the video ID: